-Elon holds a residential energy competition, POWERless, in the spring to further engage the student body.
+Elon holds a residential energy competition, Phoenix Cup, in the fall to further engage the student body.

 Another step taken to promote energy conservation is the creation of Energy Star residence hall rooms containing Energy Star qualified equipment.
 There are a select number of rooms for which students must apply, and these rooms are shown on Admissions campus tours.

 British Thermal Unit (Btu)

 A British Thermal Unit (Btu) is defined at the amount of heat needed to raise one pound of water one degree Fahrenheit at one atmosphere pressure.